 Knowing each dog’s personality is crucial for travel.
 For longer trips, Shivers parents have to consider medicating her to help her cope with her unstoppable anxiety and excitement.

-Note: If your dog is excitable like Shivers, do not prescribe your own medicine!
+Note: If your dog is excitable, do not prescribe your own medicine!

 Visit your dog’s veterinarian for medication suggestions.
 Your vet can determine a safe recommendation for medication based on the size and weight of your dog.

 Now that you’ve thought about how your dog will handle the trip, you should consider the following tips.